jitbit/PropMapper/README.md

 Property mapper for .NET.
 Flat and basic, but **VERY FAST**.

-Just one cs-file, only 80 lines of code (sorry, I spend a lot of time in JavaScript world where obsessing over file size minified/gzipped is a thing).
+Just one cs-file, only 80 lines of code.

 ## Installation